China's Baidu challenges Alibaba with financial services platform

-(Reuters) - Baidu Inc will launch an online wealth management platform next week, as China’s biggest Internet search company moves away from its advertising business to compete against Alibaba and Tencent Holdings.
+Oct 21 (Reuters) - Baidu Inc will launch an online wealth management platform next week, as China’s biggest Internet search company moves away from its advertising business to compete against Alibaba and Tencent Holdings .

 China’s finance sector has been dominated by state banks for decades.
 But now technology companies are using their online expertise and platforms to push financial products developed by finance management firms.

-Baidu, e-commerce group Alibaba and Internet services company Tencent have pushed to obtain licenses to build financial services platforms, offering web users mutual funds, loans and insurance.
+Baidu, e-commerce group Alibaba and Internet services company Tencent have pushed to obtain licences to build financial services platforms, offering web users mutual funds, loans and insurance.

 Alibaba’s online payment affiliate Alipay launched a money market fund with Tianhong Asset Management Co. in June.
 It is the most successful Chinese fund of the year and has attracted 16 million users.
 Earlier this month, Alipay bought a controlling stake in Tianhong.